Peter Schlemihl: Reception and cultural influence

 The story, intended for children, was widely read and the character became a common cultural reference in many countries.
 People generally remembered the element of the shadow better than how the story ended, simplifying Chamisso's lesson to the idiom "don't sell your shadow to the Devil."

 The story popularized the Yiddish word schlemiel for a hopelessly incompetent person, a bungler.

 Later retellings

-The story was performed on American television, in a 1953 episode of Favorite Story, starring DeForest Kelley as the title character.
+The story was performed on American television, in a 1953 episode of Your Favorite Story, starring DeForest Kelley as the title character.

-Georges Schwizgebel's 2004 paint-on-glass animation L'Homme sans ombre (The Man With No Shadow) portrays a slight variation on the original story: after being rejected by his lover and society, the main character returns to the devil.
+Georges Schwizgebel's 2004 paint-on-glass animation film The Man with No Shadow (L'Homme sans ombre) portrays a slight variation on the original story: after being rejected by his lover and society, the main character returns to the devil.
 Rather than getting back his shadow, he trades his riches for a pair of seven-league boots and travels the world in search of a place where he will be accepted without a shadow.
 In the end, he becomes a Wayang shadow puppeteer in Indonesia because he can manipulate the puppets directly without affecting their silhouettes.

+Peter Schlemihl appears in a German-language story by Chamisso's friend (and fellow member of the Serapion Brethren) E.T.A.
+Hoffmann, "The New Year's Eve Adventure," published in 1815.
+A portion of this story, "The Story of the Lost Reflection," was adapted by French writers Jules Barbier and Michel Carré into the fourth act of their 1851 play Les contes fantastiques d'Hoffmann, then adapted by Barbier into the libretto of the Jacques Offenbach opera Les contes d'Hoffmann, in which Peter Schlemil [sic] is a romantic rival to the protagonist Hoffmann.